rgolder1/jmh/README.md

 If we want to benchmark with a different index, uncomment as required, and run the test again.

-The benchmark results captured running the test against different databases with different indexed in place can be viewed in the file [jmh-query-results.txt](./jmh-query-results.txt) in the root of the project.
+The benchmark results captured running the test against different databases with different indexes in place can be viewed in the file [jmh-query-results.txt](./jmh-query-results.txt) in the root of the project.

 ### SqlInsertBenchmarkTest

-This test first creates a list of events based on the configured event count:
+This test first creates a list of events based on the configured event count in the constant at the top of the class.

-    private static final int EVENT_COUNT = 100000;

 These events are then inserted into the database using the JPA repository.

     eventRepository.saveAll(events);

-This list is reused for each benchmark iteration.
-As the insert operation results in each event Id being set, the Ids are nulled so that new records are inserted, rather than existing records being updated.
+A new list is used for each benchmark iteration to ensure that new records are inserted, rather than existing records being updated.

-The benchmark results captured running the test against different databases with different indexed in place can be viewed in the file [jmh-insert-results.txt](./jmh-insert-results.txt) in the root of the project.
+The benchmark results captured running the test against different databases with different indexes in place can be viewed in the file [jmh-insert-results.txt](./jmh-insert-results.txt) in the root of the project.

 ## Benchmarking Other Databases